google/eng-practices/README.md

 These documents represent our collective experience of various best practices that we have learned over time.

-These documents were forked from [Google's code review process and policy documents](https://google.github.io/eng-practices/).
+These documents were forked from [Google's Engineering Practices Documentation](https://google.github.io/eng-practices/).

 Currently this contains the following documents: